MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-Purchase-Return-to-Registered-Vendor.md

 2. Select **Vendor** on **Purchase Credit Memo** header, GST vendor type should be **Registered**.
 3. Select **Item Code** for goods, **G/L Account** for Service purchase, **Fixed Asset** for Fixed Asset purchase and **Charge (Item)** for Item Charge on **Purchase Credit Memo** line.
 GST Group Code, HSN/SAC Code and GST Credit value should be selected as **Availment** if the tax input credit is available or else **Non-Availment** on the Item, G/L Account, Fixed Asset, Charge (Item).

-For example, purchase credit memo or return order will be issued for INR 10000 on which 18% GST (9% CGST and 9% SGST/UTGST in case of Intra-State or Intra-Union Territory transaction or 18% IGST in case of Inter-State transaction), has to be charged.
+For example, purchase credit memo or return order is issued for INR 10000 on which 18% GST (9% CGST and 9% SGST/UTGST in case of Intra-State or Intra-Union Territory transaction or 18% IGST in case of Inter-State transaction), has to be charged.

 - GST calculation will appear in the Fact Box, as following: